gregsaun/prusa_i3_bear_upgrade/README.md

-# Prusa i3 Bear Edition
+# Prusa i3 Bear Upgrade

 This is an aluminum frame conversion for the Prusa i3 MK2, MK2s and MK2.5.